Have a Question?

 It was all about good Welsh food and beer served in an attractive relaxed atmosphere by friendly staff.
 We have had many good meals in the lovely restaurant including good Sunday lunches.
 In July 2017 Caitlin and Lewis took over the running of the pub and they are ensuring that high standards are maintained.
 Do book before you go.
 Our SatNav took us to the door and the drive was 22 minutes.

-Also 22 minutes away is The Druid at Goginan, SY23 3NT 01970 880650 and the bar and restaurant there are very popular.
+Also 22 minutes away is The Druid at Goginan, SY23 3NT 01970 880650 but possibly closed until June 2022.
+The bar and restaurant there are very popular.
 The pub has been in the Good Beer Guide for over 40 years and was local pub of the year in 2014.
 They also welcome dogs and we have had great feedback .
 Ty Mari visitors rate this place highly.
 Friendly and good value with generous helpings!
 See the bar below:

 If you are in Aberystwyth and would enjoy a good view of the beach area try Baravin.
 It is great for pizzas, pastas and sea food but it can get very crowded so booking might be wise.
 01970 611189 and email@example.com.
 It’s on the front at 1 Llys y Brenin, SY23 2AP.